 In addition, we are proud to offer our authors:

 Fast, efficient publication

-Palgrave Macmillan's production team uses the latest production technologies to publish journals rapidly in print and online.
+As part of the Springer Nature production structure, Palgrave Macmillan's production team uses the latest production technologies to publish journals rapidly in print and online.

-As part of Springer Nature we are able to take advantage of an advanced e-proofing system which offers authors an easy way of making corrections to their article online, reducing the time it takes to correct proofs and publish your work.
+An advanced e-proofing system which offers authors an easy way of making corrections to their article online, reducing the time it takes to correct proofs and publish your work.

 Once the initial proof has been corrected and finalized, the article is ready for Online First publication.
 The article will be forwarded for online publication on SpringerLink in a week's time after the receipt of corrections.

 The Online First service lets users access peer reviewed articles well before print publication.
 These articles are searchable and citable by their DOI (Digital Object Identifier).
 With Online First publication the time it takes for critical discoveries to reach the research community is significantly reduced.